Politics of France: Government

 (For more on French ministries, see French government ministers.)

 The government has a leading role in shaping the agenda of the houses of Parliament.
 It may propose laws to Parliament, as well as amendments during parliamentary meetings.
 It may make use of some procedures to speed up parliamentary deliberations.

-The government holds weekly meetings (usually on Wednesday mornings), chaired by the President, at the Élysée Palace.
+The government holds weekly meetings (usually on Wednesday mornings): this weekly meeting, known as the Council of Ministers, is chaired by the president and usually takes place at the Élysée Palace.
+The Council of Ministers is the executive's formal decision-making body since government bills need to be approved by the Council to be introduced in Parliament, some decrees are signed during the meeting (decrees in Council of Ministers) and some constitutional powers have to be approved by the Council beforehand to be invoked.

-Following the election of Emmanuel Macron as president, Édouard Philippe became French Prime Minister on 15 May 2017.
-The current French Prime Minister is Élisabeth Borne since 16 May 2022.
+The current French prime minister is Sébastien Lecornu since 9 September 2025.

 Statutory instruments and delegated legislation

 The French executive has a limited power to establish regulation or legislation.
 (See below for how such regulations or legislative items interact with statute law.)

 Decrees and other executive decisions

-Only the President and Prime Minister sign decrees (décrets), which are akin to US executive orders.
+Only the president and prime minister sign decrees (décrets), which are akin to US executive orders.
 Decrees can only be taken following certain procedures and with due respect to the constitution and statute law.